instructure/canvas-lms/doc/api/outcomes_csv.md

 <td></td>
 <td>Valid values depend on the "calculation_method".
 For "decaying_average", the value must
 be between 1 and 99, inclusive.
 For "n_mastery", the value must be between 1 and 10, inclusive.
-For "highest", "latest" and "average", this field must be blank.</td>
+For "highest", "latest" and "average", this field must be blank.
+If the Account and Course Level Outcome Mastery Scales flag is enabled, the calculation_int field does not need to be defined in the imported .csv.
+The calculation_int field will be determined by the account and course settings.</td>
 </tr>
 <tr>
 <td>parent_guids</td>